chackco/noob_piano_pub/README.md

 ## 👨‍👩‍👧 Note for Parents & Music Teachers
 NooB Piano is designed to spark a lifelong love for music through interactive play, positive encouragement, and instant visual feedback.
 It safely trains ear recognition, hand coordination, and musical rhythm in a joyful, stress-free environment.

+- **Registration:** Upon first launch, click 'Register' to activate the software (Free for personal use).
 ---

 ### ⭐ Give Us a Star!